Simple jaw exercises may boost mouthguard therapy for TMD sufferers

 Summary

-This study looks at whether adding a structured exercise program to standard mouthguard therapy can better reduce jaw pain and improve function in people with temporomandibular disorders (TMD).
-About 38 adults with TMD will either receive a mouthguard alone or a mouthguard plus exercises.
-Researchers will measure pain, jaw movement, and muscle stiffness over 4 weeks to see if the combination works better.
+This study looks at whether adding a structured exercise program to standard mouthguard (occlusal splint) therapy can better reduce jaw pain and improve function in people with temporomandibular disorders (TMD).
+About 38 adults with TMD will either receive the mouthguard alone or the mouthguard plus exercises.
+Researchers will measure jaw movement, pain sensitivity, and muscle stiffness over 4 weeks to see if the combined approach works better.

 Disclaimer Read more